 We have Sales Coordinators who are responsible for helping you track and coordinate the many tasks that need to be done from the time you order your home until after you move in.
 From banking and building permit to receiving all of your warranty paperwork, these tasks are a larger responsibility than you might think.
 We recommend that you think of our Sales Coordinators as part of your support system at The Home Store.
 In fact, we have designed a custom software program to help them track the hundreds of tasks that need to be completed.
 For more information, see chapter 2, “Selecting a Dealer,” chapter 9, “Financing a Modular Home,” and chapter 11, “Building on Schedule,” in The Modular Home.

-If you build outside of our immediate area, we can help you in three ways to complete your turnkey responsibilities.
+We can help you in three ways to complete your turnkey responsibilities.
 First, we can provide you with handouts detailing each contractor’s responsibility.
-Secondly, we can provide you with the specifications particular to your house to help you solicit bids from your subcontractors.
+Secondly, we can provide you with the specifications to help you solicit bids from your subcontractors.
 Thirdly, we can help you find a general contractor to oversee your project.
 For more information, see chapter 5, “Selecting a General Contractor,” in The Modular Home.

 Our warranty service program is unique for residential home builders in our area.
 Few builders actually have staff whose sole responsibility is to provide warranty service.
 It is very hard for small builders to provide warranty service after you have moved into your new home and paid them in full, since they likely have all of their staff (which is probably one or two people) either in the field working on new houses or in the office meeting with potential customers.
 After all, they need to be doing one or the other, if they are to continue to generate money.
 Since they cannot be generating money while they are servicing a home they have already been paid for, you are likely to be very frustrated when you have a problem, need someone to talk to, and cannot reach a soul.